by Bridget Puszka, BP Architects

 Are eco-houses expensive?

 Who said that sustainable design had to be expensive?
 The eco-home, designed by Bridget Puszka, BP Architects, is an affordable four bedroom family home located on the Sunbury Hills.
 Design of the house makes it an eco-friendly home.
 It is naturally cooled in summer and warmed in winter by the winter sun.
 Eco-friendly features of the home include a solar court and garden court.

 eco-Home design features

-The airlock entry keeps the cold winds out of the home during winter and blocks hot air from coming into the house in summer.
-Flexibility in the design of the eco-home means that the spaces can be opened up in summer increasing the overall air volume in the house.
-And in winter, rooms can be closed off reducing the amount of heat needed to keep the home comfortable and cozy.
+The airlock entry keeps the cold winds out of the home during winter and blocks hot air from coming into the summer.
+Flexibility in the eco-home design means that the spaces can be opened up in summer, increasing the overall air volume in the house.
+And in winter, rooms can be closed off, reducing the amount of heat needed to keep the home comfortable and cozy.
 A solar pergola shades the house from the summer sun.
-And during winter, the sun rays warm the sun court keeping the home warmed naturally.
+And during winter, the sun rays warm the sun court, keeping the home warmed naturally.

 Windows frame the picture-perfect views and vistas of the surrounding Sunbury Hills.
 Even from the back of the eco-home, you can see long distance vistas of the surrounding hills through the glazed walls of the solar courtyard.